amzn-einha/sm-bridge/README.md

-## AWS Greengrass MQTT Bridge
+## AWS Greengrass SM Bridge

-MQTT Bridge is a Greengrass component that manages the communications between MQTT broker and the rest of Greengrass system, specifically PubSub and MQTT Proxy.
+SM Bridge is a Greengrass component that automates message forwarding from MQTT broker to Greengrass Stream Manager.

 ## Security